Counts and dukes of Anjou: Agnatic descent

+Cognatic descent

-House of Anjou
+House of Plantagenet

 In 1204, Anjou was lost to king Philip II of France.
 It was re-granted as an appanage for Louis VIII's son John, who died in 1232 at the age of thirteen, and then to Louis's youngest son, Charles, later the first Angevin king of Sicily.

 Capetian dynasty

 House of Anjou

 In 1290, Margaret married Charles of Valois, the younger brother of king Philip IV of France.
 He became Count of Anjou in her right.

 House of Valois

 In 1328, Philip of Valois ascended the French throne and became King Philip VI.
 At this time, the counties of Anjou, Maine, and Valois returned to the royal domain.
 On 26 April 1332, Philip granted the county to his eldest son, John:

 Following John's ascension to the throne as John II in 1350, the title again returned to the royal domain.

 Dukes of Anjou

 The dukes contributed greatly to social reform in the 1300s and 1400s.